seanchon/beo_datastore/README.md

 This project follows the recommended process outlined in https://www.kennethreitz.org/essays/a-better-pip-workflow.

 When a new package is added to the project, add it to `requirements-to-freeze.txt` then run `pip install -r requirements-to-freeze.txt` or `pip install -r requirements-to-freeze.txt --upgrade` (if you want to upgrade all packages).
-Followed by `pip freeze | grep -Fwf requirements-to-freeze.txt > requirements.txt`.
+Followed by `pip freeze > requirements.txt`.